AninditaBasu/writing-technically/docs/source/courses-dita-authoring-topics.md

 myst:
   html_meta:
     "canonical": "https://writing-technically.readthedocs.io/en/latest/courses-dita-authoring-topics.html"
-    "description": "A lesson that explains common DITA tags and contains some exercises" "title": "Learn about tagging in DITA"
-    "twitter:description": "A lesson that explains common DITA tags and contains some exercises" "twitter:title": "Learn about tagging in DITA"
+    "description": "A lesson that shows how to create topics in DITA and contains some exercises" "title": "Learn to create topics in DITA" "twitter:description": "A lesson that shows how to create topics in DITA and contains some exercises" "twitter:title": "Learn to create topics in DITA" "twitter:image": "https://writing-technically.readthedocs.io/en/latest/_static/wordcloud.jpg"
-    "twitter:image": "https://writing-technically.readthedocs.io/en/latest/_static/wordcloud.jpg"
     "twitter:card": "summary_large_image"
     "twitter:creator": "@anindita_basu"